 A thigh lift, or thighplasty, is a surgical procedure that removes excess skin and fat to reshape the thighs.
 The result is tighter skin and more normal-looking contours of the lower body.
 If you have achieved your ideal weight through diet and exercise, but still have loose, disproportionate skin and tissues in the thigh area, a surgical thigh lift may be right for you.

-Thigh Lift Surgery With Dr. Gill
+Thigh Lift Surgery With Dr. Ross

-During thigh lift surgery, Dr. Gill will make the necessary incisions to tighten the underlying tissue, remove excess skin and fat, and redrape the skin for smoother, more proportionate thigh contours.
+During thigh lift surgery, Dr. Ross will make the necessary incisions to tighten the underlying tissue, remove excess skin and fat, and redrape the skin for smoother, more proportionate thigh contours.
 Incisions are made in the groin area and may be extended around the hip.
-Although incisions can be extensive, Dr. Gill uses advanced techniques to place incisions strategically so they are hidden by most types of swimsuits and other clothing items.
+Although incisions can be extensive, Dr. Ross uses advanced techniques to place incisions strategically so they are hidden by most types of swimsuits and other clothing items.

 Thigh Lift Techniques